The Seniors’ Advocate

 The FCSS Seniors’ Advocate offers small group support for caregivers looking after family or friends with Dementia/Alzheimer’s and offers Care for the Caregiver sessions as a trained facilitator through Caregivers Alberta.

-Athabasca County also offers transportation assistance for residents, they can be accessed through the Community Transportation Program.
+Athabasca County also offers transportation assistance for residents.
+The service is offered through the Community Transportation Program.

 To serve you better, appointments are recommended.